victorstefan13/Door-Detector---ARU-Research-project/README.md

 This project explains how to setup the enviroment in order to run the door detector.

-Step 1 - Installing tensorflow object detection API (Ubuntu 16.04 or higher);
+STEP 1 - Installing tensorflow object detection API (Ubuntu 16.04 or higher):

 The tensorflow object detection API requiers the following python 3.6 libraries:
 Protobuf 3.0.0